 Problem Description

-You are given a string s of even length consisting of digits from 0 to 9, and two integers a and b.
-You can apply either of the following two operations any number of times and in any order on s:
+Given an even-length string s consisting of digits [0-9] and two integers a and b, you can perform two operations any number of times in any order:

 Key Insights